 • 3- Add all the other ingredients and season with soy sauce;

-• 4- Add the yakisoba sauce and cook until the vegetables are cooked. (if you don't have yakisoba sauce, use soy sauce);
+• 4- Add the yakisoba sauce and let it cook until the vegetables are cooked. (if you don’t have yakisoba sauce, use soy sauce);

-• 5- Add the pasta and mix well and it's ready;
+• 5- Add the noodles, mix well, and it’s ready;

-There are noodles for yakisoba other than the ones you find in any market that look like noodles.
-A real soba style noodle, if you can find it your recipe will be much better.
+There is a specific noodle for yakisoba that is not the kind you find in any market that looks like instant noodles.
+A real soba-style noodle; if you can find it, your recipe will be much better.

-In case you want to make the yakisoba sauce yourself, let's leave a recipe for the sauce ingredients below.
-Just put these measurements and make your own sauce.
+If you want to make yakisoba sauce yourself, we will leave a recipe for the sauce ingredients below.
+Just use these measurements to make your own sauce.

 • 1 teaspoon of sugar;